O-Ring Manufacturing Process

 Injection Molding – For Precision O-Ring Manufacturing

-Injection molding is ideal for producing high-precision O-rings with complex shapes or tight dimensional tolerances.
+Injection molding is ideal for high-precision O-rings with complex shapes or tight dimensional tolerances for seals.
 During the process, rubber is heated, melted, and injected into a mold under high pressure.
 This method ensures excellent dimensional accuracy, smooth surface finish, and consistent quality, making it particularly suitable for large-scale automated production.
-In addition, injection molding reduces material waste and allows for the efficient manufacturing of O-rings in specialized elastomers such as FKM, silicone, or EPDM.
+In addition, injection molding reduces material waste and allows for the efficient manufacturing of specialized elastomer O-rings such as FKM (Viton) O-rings, silicone, or EPDM.

 Spliced Vulcanization – For Large O-Ring Production

-For O-rings with an inside diameter exceeding 500 mm, spliced vulcanization is the preferred technique.
+For O-rings with an inside diameter exceeding 500 mm, spliced vulcanization for large seals is the preferred technique.
 In this process, extruded rubber cords like O-Ring Cord are cut to precise lengths and carefully bonded to form a continuous loop.
 The joint is then vulcanized under high temperature to achieve a strong, seamless connection.
 At QZSEALS, advanced vulcanization technologies ensure large-size O-rings meet tight dimensional tolerances while maintaining smooth surfaces and consistent mechanical properties.
-This method is widely used in applications such as industrial pipelines, large hydraulic systems, and specialized machinery.
+This method is widely used in applications such as industrial pipelines, large hydraulic system sealing, and specialized machinery.

 Compression Molding – The Main O-Ring Manufacturing Process